CartierC/CartierC/README.md

 - 👋 Hi, I’m @CartierC
 - 👀 I’m interested in ...
 Learning and invovating the current planet we reside on
 - 🌱 I’m currently learning ...
-CS50
+ALOT
 - 💞️ I’m looking to collaborate on ... a lot of cool projects.
 - 📫 How to reach me ... via email, even on here if possible.
 - 😄 Pronouns: ...
 HE